DevInnovationLab/dil-template-repo/CONTRIBUTING.md

 > INSTRUCTIONS: describe the project's implementation of [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) here.
 Below is an example

+### What branch should I work on?

+**Code should be developed on feature branches and merged to `develop` around twice a month.** Break large tasks into smaller tasks, taking one to two weeks of work, and work on them one at a time, with a different feature breanch for each.
+Once the task in a feature branch is complete, open a pull request to `develop`.

 The `main` branch in this repository is protected.
-All changes to the main branch should come from *pull requests* (PR) from the `develop` branch. **The `develop` branch should be merged to master after (1) completing the data processing for a new data source; (2) developing a new piece of analysis; completing a round of code review.** Once one of these tasks is complete:
+All changes to the main branch should come from *pull requests* (PR) from the `develop` branch. **The `develop` branch should be merged to master after (1) completing the data processing for a new data source; (2) developing a new piece of analysis; completing a round of code review.**

+### Opening a pull request from a feature branch to `develop`

- - [ ] Using the `develop` branch, run the entire project code from the main script.
+- [ ] On the feature branch, run the entire project code from the main script.
+Make sure that the code is running and check whether any results are changing.
+ - *If there are any computationally intensive steps that were not edited*, you may skip them
+ - *If there are any random process in your code*, run the code at least twice to make sure results are stable.
- - [ ] Still on the `develop` branch, update the README file.
+- [ ] Still on the feature branch, update the README file to include any new files or folders created.
- - [ ] Push your changes.
+- [ ] Commit and push your changes.
- - [ ] Open a *pull request* (PR) to the develop branch.
-Link to all the *issues* addressed in this PR on the PR message.
+- [ ] Open a *pull request* (PR) from the feature branch to `develop`.
+Link to all the *issues* addressed in this PR on the PR message
- - [ ] Assign a reviewer and let the reviewer know on Slack that they have been assigned a new PR. *List here the handles of team members that can review pull requests to `main`.*
+- [ ] Assign a reviewer and let the reviewer know on Slack that they have been assigned a new PR.

-**Day-to-day code should be developed on feature branches and merges to `develop` around twice a month.** Break large tasks into smaller tasks, taking one to two weeks of work, and work on them one at a time, with a different feature breanch for each.
-Once the task in a feature branch is complete:
+ - Team members who can review pull requests to `develop`: *List handles here*

+### Opening a pull request from `develop` to `main`

- - [ ] Using the feature branch, run the entire project code from the main script.
-If there are computationally intensive steps that were not edited, you may skip them.
-Do this at least twice, committing changes between runs to ensure the code is stable.
+- [ ] On the `develop` branch, run the entire project code from the main script.
+Make sure that the code is running and check whether any results are changing.
+	- [ ] Check that the code is running, that is, there was no error message and all scripts were executed.
+	- [ ] Check that all outputs were recreated (looking at the date they were last modified).
+    - [ ] Check whether there are changes in the outputs.
+If there are, make sure you understand where they are coming from and explain the reason in the commit message.
+	- [ ] *If there are any random process in your code*, do this at least twice, committing changes between runs, to ensure the outputs are stable.
- - [ ] Still on the feature branch, update the README file.
+- [ ] Still on `develop`, make sure the README is up to date and includes all files and folders in the project.
- - [ ] Push your changes.
+- [ ] Commit and push your changes.
- - [ ] Open a *pull request* (PR) to the develop branch.
-Link to all the *issues* addressed in this PR on the PR message.
+- [ ] Open a *pull request* (PR) from `develop` to `main`.
+Link to all the *issues* addressed in this PR on the PR message by copying them from feature branch PRs.
- - [ ] Assign a reviewer and let the reviewer know on Slack that they have been assigned a new PR. *List here who are the team members that can review pull requests to develop -- it can be anyone in the team who is knowledgeable of the coding language used.*
+- [ ] Assign a reviewer and let the reviewer know on Slack that they have been assigned a new PR.
+ - Team members who can review pull requests to `main`: *List handles here*

+### Reviewing a pull request

+If you were assigned to review a pull request, do the following:
+- [ ] Pull the changes to your local copy of the repository.
+- [ ] Checkout the pull request as a branch.
+- [ ] Run the whole code for the paper, from importing the raw data to recreating any intermediate and final datasets, to exporting any results.
+	- [ ] Check that the code is running, that is, there was no error message and all scripts were executed.
+    - [ ] Check whether there are changes in the outputs.
+If there are, make sure you understand where they are coming from and explain the reason in the commit message.
+- [ ] Open the pull request on the browser and navigate to "Files changed", and [review the changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews).
+- [ ] Once you are done, scroll to the top of the pr page and click on the "Review" button and approve the pull request or request additional changes.
+  - [ ] If you requested additional changes, inform the team members who need to make them on Slack.
+- [ ] Once the pull request is approved, merge it.
+  - [ ] *If you just merged a pull request from a feature branch to `develop`*, delete the feature branch.
+  - [ ] *If you just merged a pull request `develop` to `main`*, [create a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) from the `main` branch so you can easily navigate back to this stage of the project.

 ## Folder structure

 > INSTRUCTIONS: Describe folder structure here or link to the template adopted